ntsd/ntsd.github.io-old/_posts/2020-3-3-install-openwrt-on-banana-pi-r64.md

 This guide is a getting start to build OpenWRT image and install on Banana Pi R64, This guide also works with the Banana Pi R2 but it will be a difference in some steps.

-## What is Banana Pi R64"?"
+## What is Banana Pi R64

-The Banana Pi R64 is a router based development board running with ARM Chipset MediaTek MT7622.
+The Banana Pi R64 is a router-based development board running with ARM Chipset MediaTek MT7622.
 So you can install operating systems which support to this ARM CPU including OpenWrt, Ubuntu, or many Linux distributions.
 It has many interfaces support such as on board Wifi/Bluetooth, 1GB Ethernet, USB 3.0, 40 GPIO, etc. Banana Pi R64 can add a Mini-PCI Express Modules and PoE module.
 And It also has a performance, resource, and interfaces good enough to be a high-end router.

 ### Banana Pi R64 Specifications